ABQ the Plan History

 Environmental monitoring was conducted in the Bosque to describe existing conditions and to establish baselines to measure future changes for the area from Central Avenue to Montaño.
 Public comments have been received, compiled, and are being evaluated to guide future activity in the area.

-Projects moving forward include Albuquerque Rapid Transit / ART, Innovation Central, Innovate ABQ, the Rail Yards, and the Imperial Building.
-Also moving forward is the Central Avenue Digital Backbone project to create a high-speed broadband, digital backbone along Central.
+Projects moving forward include Albuquerque Rapid Transit / ART, 50-Mile Activity Loop, Rio Grande & Bosque Improvements, Innovation Central, Innovate ABQ, the Rail Yards, and the Imperial Building.

-Redevelopment projects include the El Vado/Casa Grande project to rehabilitate the historic El Vado and build new apartment units on the Casa Grande site; the De Anza Motor Lodge and the 1st Street and Central Avenue Downtown Entertainment Hub.
+Redevelopment projects include rehabilitation of the El Vado/Casa Grande and the De Anza Motor Lodge and the First Street and Central Avenue Downtown Entertainment Hub.

 ABQ the Plan is an ever-evolving plan to continue progress for the future of Albuquerque.
 Funding opportunities will continue to be sought in order to make these dreams a reality.